Lumesque/.files/README.md

     * This comes with some functions for git pushing, ls overrides, neovim with fzf, and some common commands with 'fd'
     * See `shells/fish/functions` to see more
         1. This may seem very large, but any of the self-made functions do not have a '_' appendedto them except for the 'fzf_configure' and the 'fish_' ones

+### Misc
+Current configs that are miscellanious, and not for specific installs but for specific programs, are put into misc.
+The current one right now only supported is lazygit, which changes the spinner.